knpuniversity/symfony-journey/knpu/container/container-in-the-wild.md

 A whole mini-series on Symfony's Dependency Injection Container?
 Yes!
-Do you want to *really* understand how Symfony works - and also Drupal 8? then you're in the right place.
+Do you want to *really* understand how Symfony works - and also Drupal 8?
+Then you're in the right place.

 That's because Symfony is 2 parts.
 The first is the routing/controller/response and event listener flow we talked about in the first Symfony Journey part.